entando/entando-docs/vuepress/docs/next/tutorials/ecr/deploy-components-without-bundle.md

 Now that the plugin and app are linked, generate the Micro Frontend from the App Builder and upload the static resources like `js` and `css` files.

-1. From the AppBuilder, go to `Configuration -> File Browser`
+1. From the App Builder, go to `Configuration -> File Browser`
 2. Navigate to the `public` folder.
 Create a new folder using the name of the bundle (the value is in the `code` field available in the `/bundle/descriptor.yaml` file of the blueprint project) or use a custom name such as `demo-widget`.

 3. Upload all the resources in the `/bundle/resources` folder of the project into the new folder